lariredivo/Data-Visualization---Let-s-Make-a-Smile-Face/Part 2/README.md

 Second part of the tutorial.
 You can see the video [here](https://vizhub.com/curran/3a00f5c877ac4e30b7269c17f29d2e4d).
+In this part, we used React to make the smile face.
+The result is similar to the firts part, but now the program has greater ability to be reused.